prajapatihet/donorconnect/README.md

 **DonorConnect** is a Flutter-based application that provides a platform for people to donate blood and organs.
 Users can search and filter donors by location, blood group, and availability, as well as connect with relevant organizations.

-### Features:

-- API integrations for fetching donor data.
-- Filtering by location, blood group, and availability.
-- Organization listings with navigation options.
-- For more refer this [Click here](Feature_Functionality.md)

 ## 🏆 Featured in:

 <table>